 Future transfers by holders of our Class B common stock will generally result in those shares converting into shares of our Class A common stock, subject to limited exceptions, such as certain transfers effected for tax or estate planning purposes.
 The conversion of shares of our Class B common stock into shares of our Class A common stock will have the effect, over time, of increasing the relative voting power of those holders of Class B common stock who retain their shares in the long term.
-For example, as of July 31, 2019, Dwight Merriman, Kevin P. Ryan, Eliot Horowitz, and Dev Ittycheria represented approximately 67% of the voting power of our outstanding capital stock, and if they retain a significant portion of their holdings of our Class B common stock for an extended period of time, they could control a significant portion of the voting power of our capital stock for the foreseeable future.
-As board members and officers, Mr. Horowitz and Mr. Ittycheria owe a fiduciary duty to our stockholders and must act in good faith and in a manner they reasonably believe to be in the best interests of our stockholders.
-As stockholders, all of these individuals are entitled to vote their shares in their own interests, which may not always be in the interests of our stockholders generally.
+For example, certain board members and their affiliated funds, executive officers and founders individually hold more than ten percent (10%) of the voting power of our capital stock and if they retain a significant portion of their holdings of our Class B common stock for an extended period of time and other Class B holders continue to sell their shares of Class B common stock, they could control an increasingly significant portion of the voting power of our capital stock for the foreseeable future individually.
+While board members owe a fiduciary duty to our stockholders and must act in good faith and in a manner they reasonably believe to be in the best interests of our stockholders, other significant stockholders are entitled to vote their shares in accordance with their own interests, and could also elect to act collectively, which may not always be in the interests of our stockholders generally.